 Our servers let you use filenames that contain non-ASCII characters.
 For example, you could name a file with an accented letter “e”:

 If you do this, it may seem like you can then simply access this file using this URL:

 This is not reliable, though.

 What’s the problem?

 Non-ASCII filenames are stored in a special format called “Unicode”.
-Unfortunately, Unicode sometimes offers multiple ways to write things that look exactly the same.
+But in some cases, Unicode offers multiple ways to write things that look exactly the same to humans.

 It then sends that encoded request to the Web server.
 The server decodes it back into the original pattern of bytes and looks for a matching filename on the disk.
 If the request and the filename match because the browser sends the same version, it works — but if they don’t match, it doesn’t work (you’ll get a “404 not found” error).

 This might seem easy to fix, because you may think you can simply pre-encode your URLs, trying these to see which works: